briwa/lousygame/README.md

-# Lousygame
-## Integrating Meteor 1.0 Javascript framework with Phaser 2.1, Javascript game engine
+## Lousygame : integrating Meteor 1.0 Javascript framework with Phaser 2.1, Javascript game engine

 ### How to install
 * Clone this repository